 For the avoidance of doubt where an emergency supply situation continues for more than one consecutive nomination day then the Network Operator will have met its obligation under paragraph (b)(i) to notify AEMO if it does so in relation to the first of the consecutive days only.

-[Taken from clause 29 in current NSW/ACT RMPs]

 Variations to Nominations Timetable

 Effect of Variation to Nominations Timetable

-Clauses 8.5 and 8.6 set out the process and timeframes with which Market Participants must comply in relation to the exchange of nominations information with each other, transmission pipeline operators, shippers, and AEMO.
+Clauses 8.5 and 8.6 set out the process and timeframes with which Participants must comply in relation to the exchange of nominations information with each other, transmission pipeline operators, shippers, and AEMO.
 The timeframes for exchange of nomination information may be varied under this clause 8.7.

-If a new nominations timetable comes into effect in accordance with this clause 8.7 then Market Participants must comply with clause 8.5 or 8.6 (as applicable in the relevant network section) as if:
+If a new nominations timetable comes into effect in accordance with this clause 8.7 then Participants must comply with clause 8.5 or 8.6 (as applicable in the relevant network section) as if:

 the timeframes for exchange of nominations information are the timeframes set out in the new nominations timetable; and